Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-These pudding cookies are one of my all-time favorites!
-They taste similar to a classic chocolate chip cookie, but have a softer and more moist texture.
-That’s what makes them so unbelievably delicious!
+These pudding cookies are my all-time favorites!
+They taste similar to a classic chocolate chip cookie, but have soft and moist texture that makes them unbelievably delicious!

 Recipe Ingredients